houseabsolute/ubi/README.md

 powershell -exec bypass -c "Invoke-WebRequest -URI 'https://raw.githubusercontent.com/houseabsolute/ubi/master/bootstrap/bootstrap-ubi.ps1' -UseBasicParsing | Invoke-Expression"
 ```

-You can run this from a command or Powershell command line.
+You can run this from a command or the Powershell command line.
 This will install `ubi.exe` into the
-directory where you run this.
+current directory.

 ## How to Use It